GSA/digitalgov.gov/content/posts/2016-05-11-the-data-briefing-what-makes-a-great-federal-government-app.md

 Equally important as to having a single, well-defined purpose and knowing the audience is a robustly-designed app.
 The app must be fast, and it must be stable.
 The app must also offer a good user experience.
 Each of these apps offers vital information that can affect a user’s finances or health.
 Therefore, the app must be dependable and intuitive.

 The federal government is continually releasing apps and will offer even more apps in the coming years.
-Even as the federal government moves into the post-app world of <a href="https://www.WHATEVER/2016/04/20/the-data-briefing-chatbots-and-the-rise-of-conversational-commerce-and-citizen-experience/" target="_blank">chatbots</a>, having a well-defined purpose, knowing the audience, and providing a good user experience are vital to building great apps and chatbots for the American public.
+Even as the federal government moves into the post-app world of <a href="{{< relref "2016-04-20-the-data-briefing-chatbots-and-the-rise-of-conversational-commerce-and-citizen-experience.md" >}}" target="_blank">chatbots</a>, having a well-defined purpose, knowing the audience, and providing a good user experience are vital to building great apps and chatbots for the American public.

 _Each week, [The Data Briefing]({{< link href="tag/the-data-briefing" >}}) showcases the latest federal data news and trends._